mehtabmahir/easy-whisper-ui/README.md

 Copyright (c) 2025 Mehtab Mahir
 All rights reserved.

-This software is proprietary and may not be copied, modified, distributed, or used for commercial purposes without explicit permission from the author.
+This software is proprietary and the following is not allowed for commercial purposes: it may not be copied, modified, distributed, or used without explicit permission from the author.

+Those actions are permitted for personal use ONLY.

 This application includes the following open-source components: